MatchbookLab/local-persist/README.md

 The `-v /run/docker/plugins/:/run/docker/plugins/` part will make sure the `sock` file gets created at the right place.
 You also need to add one or more volumes to places you want to mount your volumes later at.

 For example, if I am going to persist my MySQL data for a container I'm going to build later at `/data/mysql/`, I would add a `-v /data/mysql/:/data/mysql/` to the command above (or even `-v /data/:/data/`).
 You can add more than one location in this manner.

+Lastly, the `-v /path/to/store/json/for/restart/:/var/lib/docker/plugin-data/` part is so that the plugin can create a `json` file to know what volumes existed in case of a system restart, etc.

+When the container is destroyed, etc, it will look at a file it created in `/var/lib/docker/plugin-data/` to recreate any volumes that had previously existed, so you want that JSON file to persist on the host.

 ## Usage: Creating Volumes